Michael Joseph Savage: Major social and economic legislation

 In April 1938 Savage and his Finance Minister, Walter Nash, began planning Labour's proposals on social security, in-line with their 1935 election promises.
 Responding to a suggestion from the Reverend W. H. A. Vickery, mayor of Kaiapoi, Savage began to use the term "applied Christianity" to describe the government's scheme.

 The Social Security Bill put forward by the government boasted an unemployment benefit payable to people 16 years and over; a universal free health system extending to general practitioners, public hospitals and maternity care; a means-tested old-age pension of 30 shillings a week for men and women at age 60; and universal superannuation from age 65.
 The social security scheme was a collaborative effort, with the detailed negotiations and drafting of the legislation carried out by committees of MPs and public servants.
 However, Savage's personal involvement was pivotal, as he decided on the basic scheme, helped resolve deep divisions of opinion within the Labour caucus over principles and detail, made many of the major public pronouncements and guarantees, and astutely responded to opposition from the Treasury, the New Zealand branch of the British Medical Association, and the National Party.
 It was also Savage who insisted that the Act contain a provision that it would not come into force until 1 April 1939, thereby giving National the opportunity to revoke it if they won the 1938 general election.
 The First Labour Government proved popular and easily won the election, with an increased popular mandate.
-The Social Security Act was eventually passed, establishing the first ever social security system in the western world.
+The Social Security Act was eventually passed.
+The following year, emergency benefits were introduced in hardship cases.

+International relations

+During the 1936 abdication crisis, Savage engaged in diplomatic correspondence with the British Prime Minister, Stanley Baldwin.
+He expressed his reservations regarding the necessity of King Edward VIII's abdication in light of his intention to marry Wallis Simpson, a divorcée.
+Savage had never even heard of Simpson before the crisis arose.
+He supported one proposal put forward by the British government that they could marry and Simpson would hold a courtesy title rather than becoming Queen.
+Nevertheless, Savage stated that he would "be guided by the decision of the Home government".